-The Propaq MD unit includes a CPR metronome feature that can be used to encourage rescuers to perform chest compressions at the AHA/ERC recommended rate of 100 compressions per minute.
+The Propaq MD unit includes a CPR metronome feature that can be used to encourage rescuers to perform chest compressions at a rate that falls within AHA/ERC recommended guidelines.

 The CPR metronome can be configured to operate in all modes (AED, Manual, and Analysis/CPR Protocol), or in AED mode only.
 The CPR metronome can also be disabled for all modes.
 When activated, the metronome beeps at the AHA/ERC recommended rate to provide a compression rhythm for rescuers to follow.